 Program Co-Chair, Presentations

-Zoran Dimitrijevic has been a principal software engineer at Altiscale since 2014 and at SAP after the acquisition in 2016 working on Big-Data-as-a-Service systems based on Apache Hadoop and Apache Spark.
-Before Altiscale, Zoran worked as a software engineer at Google, from 2004 to 2013, working on Google distributed systems including Google File System and Google News Archives, News, Search, and Video/YouTube.
-Zoran received a PhD in Computer Science from the University of California, Santa Barbara in 2004, and a Dipl.Ing in Computer Engineering from the School of Electrical Engineering, Belgrade University, Serbia in 1999.
+Zoran Dimitrijevic is a software engineer with 15+ years of experience in the design, development and production support for globally distributed applications.
+Currently he is with Airbnb Labs.
+He has been a principal software engineer at Altiscale from 2014 to 2016 and a principal software engineer at SAP after the acquisition in 2016 working on Big-Data-as-a-Service systems based on Apache Hadoop and Apache Spark.
+Previously, Zoran was as a software engineer at Google, from 2004 to 2013, working on globally distributed systems including Google File System, Google News Archives, Google News, and YouTube.
+Zoran received a PhD in Computer Science from the University of California, Santa Barbara in 2004, and a Dipl.Ing in Computer Engineering from the School of Electrical Engineering, University of Belgrade, Serbia in 1999.

 President, IEEE Standards Association